cloudflare/cloudflare-docs/content/support/contacting-cloudflare-support.md

     -   _Example_: Localized site outage.
 These issues may be with a single website or even a single server.
 -   P3 - Issues that may impact service performance or user experience but do not prevent service usage; account-related queries.
     -   _Example_: slow performance issues, information requests, or usage questions.
--   P4 - General questions related to Cloudflare’s products and services
+-   P4 - General questions related to Cloudflare's products and services

 ### Premium SLA